vendethiel/Sprockets-PHP/README.md

 }
 ```

-You can also inherit `Asset\Filter\Base` which gives you access to :
+You can also inherit `Sprockets\Filter\Base` which gives you access to :
  - `$this->pipeline` current pipeline instance
  - `$this->processNode()` passing an argument array, auto-quoted, like this : `array('modulename/bin/mod', '-c', $file))`
    Note that the first argument gets the `NODE_MODULES_PATH` prepended automatically.